 Training a flatcoated retriever takes a handler with a healthy dosis of humor and patience.
 They are clever and not as submissive as other types of retrievers can be – due to the HPR blood they carry from their ancestors.
 You must be able to appreciate this fact to enjoy this breed fully.
 They are water specialists and are therefore always more wet than dry whenever water is in the neighborhood.

 A flatcoated retriever is a great family dog – at the same time they are highly agile and move quickly and need plenty of exercise.
-We recommend to allow kids to be at least 5-6 years of age before inviting a flatcoated puppy into your home.
+We recommend to allow kids to be at least 5-6 years of age before inviting a flatcoated puppy into your home to prevent happy tailwags hurting the face of your young children.

 Completing the basic training of a flatcoated takes around 3 years and one must not rush things.
-First of all because their bodies need time to mature well and if pushed at a young age they can easily become stressed and nervous and you will loose the connection.
+First of all because their bodies need time to mature well and if pushed at a young age they can easily become stressed and nervous and you will loose the mental connection with them.

-In my experience a flatcoated retriever thrive better in a multidog household with access to social interaction as he is bred to be very social.
+In my experience a flatcoated retriever thrives better in a multidog household with access to social interaction as he is bred to be very social.
+He will not thrive being left home alone for long days on a structural basis.